 All rights reserved.
-This book may not be reproduced in whole or in part in any form or by any means, electronic or mechanical, including photocopying, recording or by any information storage and retrieval system know or hereafter invented, without the expressed written permission from the writer Michael Cvik, Norm Shaw, The Ref Academy or their agents.
+This book may not be reproduced in whole or in part in any form or by any means, electronic or mechanical, including photocopying, recording or by any information storage and retrieval system know or hereafter invented, without the expressed written permission from The Ref Academy or their agents.

-Compiled by Michael Cvik

-Edited by Michael Cvik, Norm Shaw
+Compiled by: Michael Cvik Edited by: Michael Cvik & Norm Shaw Formatting by: Dennis Deis